Accelerated multimodel Newton-type algorithms for faster convergence of ground and excited state coupled cluster equations: Introduction

 Similar observations were recently made by Matthews and Stanton.\citep{Matthews2015} They found that the convergence of the amplitude equations in full triples\citep{Noga1987,Noga1988erratum} (CCSDT) and quadruples\citep{Kucharski1992} (CCSDTQ) could be improved by performing ``subiterations'' in which only low-order amplitudes are updated.
 This also led to a lowering of the total computational cost.\citep{Matthews2015} Very recently, Matthews\citep{matthews2020accelerating} extended the approach in Ref.~\citenum{Matthews2015} to the left ground state equations.

-Excited states are derived from a linear eigenvalue problem, and the Davidson algorithm\citep{DAVIDSON197587} is often a preferred choice for converging them.
-It is nowadays routinely used to determine both low-lying valence states and core and ionized states within the core-valence separation\citep{Cederbaum1980} (CVS) approximation.\citep{Coriani2015,Coriani2016erratum,Vidal2019} In the Davidson algorithm, residual vectors are added to a subspace in which the excited state equations are solved.
+Excited states are derived from a linear eigenvalue problem, and the Davidson algorithm\citep{DAVIDSON197587} is often a preferred choice for converging them. {Alternative algorithms include quasi Newton DIIS,\citep{hattig2000} Lanczos,\citep{Coriani2012} as well as shifted Davidson and GPLHR.\citep{Zuev2015,Vecharynski2016}} The Davidson algorithm is nowadays routinely used to determine both low-lying valence states and core and ionized states within the core-valence separation\citep{Cederbaum1980} (CVS) approximation.\citep{Coriani2015,Coriani2016erratum,Vidal2019} In the Davidson algorithm, residual vectors are added to a subspace in which the excited state equations are solved.
 As for the ground state, convergence is greatly improved by preconditioning the residual vector with the zeroth order Jacobian matrix.
 However, it has long been recognized that using a more accurate Jacobian as a preconditioner does \emph{not} necessarily improve the Davidson update; in the limit of an exact Jacobian, it gives no new search direction.
 Hence, the preconditioner must not be too good of an approximation of the Jacobian.\citep{OLSEN1990463, Helgaker2014} The Olsen algorithm removes this defect in the Davidson algorithm by requiring that the new search direction be orthogonal to the original eigenvector estimate.\citep{OLSEN1990463} For an exact approximation of the Jacobian matrix, the Olsen algorithm is equivalent to the Jacobi-Davidson\citep{sleijpen1995jacobi,sleijpen2000jacobi} algorithm.
 Both algorithms have been used in full and multireference configuration interaction theory.\citep{OLSEN1990463,VanDam1996,Leininger2001} In this paper, we use the Olsen estimate, or correction vector---derived in terms of a Newton update scheme---and apply the multimodel approximation to the equation for the estimate.
 The Davidson, Olsen, and Jacobi-Davidson algorithms can all be viewed as Newton methods that incorporate ``subspace acceleration'' since the update estimates are used to build a reduced space in which the eigenvalue equation is solved.\citep{sleijpen1995jacobi,fokkema1998accelerated}